brettz9/intl-dom/README.md

 Parameterized locals can be particularly useful for a locale indicating various grammatical cases of a variable/term and referencing them, again, allowing for variation in case the term or its translation might change (only the local variable would need to be updated).
+See the section on plurals for such use cases.

 ### Conditionals/Plurals (`switches`)